CodingItWrong/codingitwrong.com/_posts/2021-01-28-the-fourth-developer.md

 ## A Fourth Developer Adds Unfamiliar Code

-Let's add a few additional assumptions:
+Let's add a few additional assumptions to further refine the scenario:

 - Most of the time developers are modifying or extending existing code, rather than adding totally new code.
 - PR reviews are thorough, not just looking for obvious errors or code style, but really understanding the code.
 - PR reviews are the main time developers are getting familiar with code.
 They are not regularly reading through other code to the same level of thoroughness as in PR reviews.

-With these assumptions added, we can now pinpoint exactly when adding developers starts to cause a problem. **Specifically, the team's familiarity with the code is significantly hindered at the moment when you add a fourth developer.**
+There are a lot of different factors that impact developer familiarity with code.
+But with these assumptions added, we can pinpoint one specific moment where there is a significant drop in the team's familiarity with the code. **Specifically, the team's familiarity with the code is significantly hindered at the moment when you add a fourth developer.**

 How can I make such a specific claim?
 It’s based on the logistics of being familiar with the code you’re working on.
 Let’s see why.